SaidTorres3/video-editor/README.md

 - Load and play various video formats (MP4, AVI, MOV, MKV, WMV, FLV, WebM, M4V, 3GP)
 - Play, pause, stop controls
+- Frame preview when mousing over the timeline.
 - **Spacebar toggles play/pause** for quick control
 - **Drag and drop** a video onto the window to load it
 - Optional auto-play when loading videos (configurable in Options)